 Unless we consent in writing to the selection of an alternative forum, the sole and exclusive forum for (i) any derivative action or proceeding brought against or on behalf of the Company, (ii) any action asserting a claim of breach of a duty owed by any current or former director, officer, other employee or stockholder of the Company to the Company or the Company's stockholders, (iii) any action asserting a claim arising pursuant to any provision of the Delaware General Corporation Law, (iv) any action as to which the Delaware General Corporation Law confers jurisdiction upon the Court of Chancery in the State of Delaware, or (v) any action asserting a claim governed by the internal affairs doctrine, shall, to the fullest extent permitted by law, be the Court of Chancery in the State of Delaware (or, only if the Court of Chancery in the State of Delaware declines to accept jurisdiction over a particular matter, any state or federal court located within the State of Delaware).
 However, Section 27 of the Exchange Act creates exclusive federal jurisdiction over all suits brought to enforce any duty or liability created by the Exchange Act or the rules and regulations thereunder, and as such, the exclusive jurisdiction clauses set forth above would not apply to such suits.
-Furthermore, Section 22 of the Securities Act or 1933, as amended (the "Securities Act") provides for concurrent jurisdiction for federal and state courts over all suits brought to enforce any duty or liability created by the securities and regulations thereunder, and as such, the exclusive jurisdiction clauses set for the rules and regulations thereunder, and as such, the exclusive or liability created by the Securities Act or the rules and regulations thereunder, and as such, the exclusive jurisdiction clauses set for the rules and regulations thereunder, and as such, the exclusive jurisdiction clauses set for the rules and regulations thereunder, and as such, the exclusive jurisdiction clauses set for the apply to such suits.
+Furthermore, Section 22 of the Securities Act of 1933, as amended (the "Securities Act") provides for concurrent jurisdiction for federal and state courts over all suits brought to enforce any duty or liability created by the Securities Act or the rules and regulations thereunder, and as such, the exclusive jurisdiction clauses set forth above would not apply to such suits.